Subject log model

 Visit the permissions page to learn more.

-Subject log API access
+API access

-The API allows for programmable access to Subject logs, enabling you to read, edit, and delete subject logss through the API.
+The API allows for programmable access to Subject logs, enabling you to read, edit, and delete subject logs through the API.
 Learn more about the subject logs’ fields and data structure on the Subject logs API page.